neil-oliver/data-structures/week10/README.md

 ```

 ### Temperature Sensor
 The temperature sensor query requests all of the information from either the previous week (7 days) or previous 30 days.
 The default value is set to the previous 30 days.
+Two querys are available to be able to switch from using every data point to the average of each hour.

 ```javascript
 period = period || 'Month'